flatredball/FlatRedBallDocs/tutorials/rock-blaster/tutorials-health.md

 ### Conclusion

 Now we have our HealthBars in game and ready to be used.
-The next tutorial will hook up the logic to display the player's health and will modify the collision code so the player takes damage when hitting rocks. [<- 10.
-Multiple Players](tutorials-multiple-players.md) -- [12.
-Health Part 2 ->](tutorials-health-part-2.md)
+The next tutorial will hook up the logic to display the player's health and will modify the collision code so the player takes damage when hitting rocks.